BSDevelopers/ItemEconomy/README.md

   # - {cost-display} (A custom display of what the pet will cost)
   #
   # Default: '&eSimplePets &6>> &cYou do not have the item(s) to buy this pet, you need to have {cost-display}'
-  InsufficientFunds: '&eSimplePets &6>> &cYou do not have the item(s) to buy this
-    pet, you need to have {cost-display}'
+  InsufficientFunds: '&eSimplePets &6>> &cYou do not have the item(s) to buy this pet, you need to have {cost-display}'

   Lore-Lines:
     # These Lore Lines will only be used if 'Pay-Per-Use' is set to false
     # Placeholders:
     # - {type} (will get what type of pet it is)
     # - {cost-display} (A custom display of what the pet will cost)
+    # - {current-total} (How many of the item the player currently has in their inventory)
+    # - {cost} (How many of the item the player needs to have to purchase the pet)
     # - {purchased} (true/false if the player purchased the pet)
     #
     # Default: '[&#ffbf5ePrice: &#99ffac{cost-display}, &#ffbf5ePurchased: {purchased}]'